castacks/AirStack/docs/developer_guide/autonomy/controls.md

 ## Robot Interface class
 The `RobotInterface` translates commands from the autonomy stack into the command for the underlying hardware.
+Note the base class is unimplemented.
-Specific implementations should extend `class RobotInterface` in `robot_interface.hpp`
+Specific implementations should extend `class RobotInterface` in `robot_interface.hpp`, for example MAVROSInterface.

 The commands are variations of the two main command modes: Attitude control and Position control.
 These are reflected in [MAVLink](https://mavlink.io/en/messages/common.html#SET_POSITION_TARGET_LOCAL_NED) and supported by both PX4 and [Ardupilot](https://ardupilot.org/dev/docs/copter-commands-in-guided-mode.html#movement-commands).

-It subscribes to:
+the RobotInterface node subscribes to:

 * `$(arg robot_name)/controls/robot_interface/attitude_thrust` of type `mav_msgs/AttitudeThrust.msg`